Magnetic Name Badges: Complete Guide

 Magnetic name badges use two powerful magnets - one behind the badge and one behind your clothing - to hold the badge in place without pins.
 They're the most popular fastener choice because they don't damage clothing, are easy to put on/remove, and look professional.
 Magnetic badges cost about $2-3 more than pin-back versions.
 You can order them at NameBadge.com starting at $9.99 with free shipping on orders over $200.

-How Magnetic Name Badges Work
+How Do Magnetic Name Badges Work?

 Magnetic name badges consist of two parts: